The 4-dimensional disc embedding theorem and dual spheres: Introduction

 \subsection{Generic immersions and intersection numbers}

-In the smooth category, the first step in the proof of Theorem~\ref{thm:FQ51A-intro} is to bring the original maps into the most ``generic'' position.
-Specifically, as we discuss in Section~\ref{sec:generic-immersions}, homotopy classes of smooth maps of a compact surface to a 4-manifold are represented by \emph{generic immersions}, which are immersions whose only singularities are transverse double points in the interior.
+Homotopy classes of smooth maps of a compact surface to a 4-manifold are represented by \emph{generic immersions}, which are immersions whose only singularities are transverse double points in the interior.
 In the topological category, we use this local description as the definition of a generic immersion.
 In particular, a generic immersion is locally a flat embedding and hence restricts to a locally flat embedding of the boundary.
-Proposition~\ref{prop:hom-gen-immersion} states that every continuous map of a compact surface is homotopic to a generic immersion $f \colon \Sigma \looparrowright M$, and in fact for $M$ connected and $p \in M \sm f(\Sigma)$ there is a smooth structure on $\Sigma$ and on $M \sm \{p\}$ with respect to which $f$ is a smooth generic immersion.
-In particular it follows that a topological generic immersion $f\colon \Sigma \imra M$ has a linear normal bundle $\nu(f)$.

 A \emph{regular homotopy} in the smooth category is a homotopy through immersions.
-A smooth regular homotopy of generically immersed surfaces in a $4$-manifold is generically a concatenation of (smooth) isotopies, finger moves, and Whitney moves~\cite[Section~III.3]{GoGu}.
+A smooth regular homotopy of generically immersed surfaces in a $4$-manifold is generically a concatenation of (smooth) isotopies, finger moves, and Whitney moves~\cite{GoGu}*{Section~III.3}.
 A \emph{topological regular homotopy} of generically immersed surfaces in a $4$-manifold is by definition a concatenation of (topological) isotopies, finger moves, and Whitney moves.

-We show the following useful fact, which combines~\cite[Lemma~1.2~and~Proposition~1.6]{FQ}.
-The latter proposition was asserted there without a proof, which we now provide.
+In order to work effectively in a topological 4-manifold, it is key to be able to assume that a continuous map of a surface can be perturbed to a topological generic immersion~\cite{FQ}*{Lemma~1.2}.
+For instance, this is the first step in the proof of the disc embedding theorem in a topological 4-manifold.
+It also follows that a topological generic immersion $f\colon \Sigma \imra M$ has a linear normal bundle $\nu(f)$.
+Similarly, it is also essential to be able to decompose a topological homotopy into a sequence of regular homotopies and cusp homotopies~\cite{FQ}*{Proposition~1.6}.
+This latter proposition was stated in~\cite{FQ} without a proof, so we provide one.

+Specifically, the combination of~\cite{FQ}*{Lemma~1.2~and~Proposition~1.6} can be stated in the following useful way, which is what we prove in~\cref{sec:generic-immersions}.

 \begin{theorem} Let $\Sigma$ be a disjoint union of discs or spheres, and let $M$ be a $4$-manifold.
 The subspace of generic immersions in the space of all continuous maps leads to a bijection